AlcBa/AlcBa.github.io/README.md

 The data and images for each page is stored within the `src/content` folder.
 Other files such PDF documents are stored within the `public` folder, so that they're publicly accessible.

-**Note**: Header images are stored in the `public` folder to prevent Astro from optimising these images!
-Astro's image optimisation conflicts with the transitions between the images.

 ### Home Page

 Some information on the home page can be updated using the JSON file found in `src/content/home/home.json`.